Chief: Elmwood Park Officers Subdue Knife-Wielding Suspect Who Stabs Himself, Refuses To Relent

-An incident that could have gone sideways ended successfully Monday when a pair of Elmwood Park police officers subdued a suspect who refused to relinquish a knife.
+An incident that could have gone sideways ended successfully Monday when a pair of Elmwood Park police officers subdued a suspect who stabbed himself and then refused to relinquish the knife.

 Nasir Clark, 21, of Paterson had violated a court order by going to his ex-girlfriend's home off River Drive, Police Chief Michael Foligno said, noting that his department has "dealing with this with him the past couple of weeks now."

-Clark already has an adult criminal history that includes arrests for aggravated assault and weapons offenses, among other crimes.
+Clark already had an adult criminal history that includes arrests in Bergen and Passaic counties for aggravated assault and weapons offenses, among other crimes.
 Last year, he and two others were accused of shooting from one car at four occupants in another.

 Clark took off when he saw officers approaching Monday afternoon, Foligno said.
 They were chasing him on foot when he suddenly "pulled out a knife and began stabbing himself," the chief said.